 13. Majzoub al Khalifa is an extremely tough negotiator.
 But he knows exactly what the NCP will accept.
 His own interest as secretary for organization in the NCP is to ensure that the NCP branches do not feel shortchanged.
-The general feeling in the NCP is that the CPA 'gave away' too much power to the South, and that similar concessions should never been contemplated for a part of the North.
+He champions the group in the NCP that believes that the CPA 'gave away' too much power to the South, and that similar concessions should never been contemplated for a part of the North.
 But Khalifa also now needs a deal.

-14. In January, the GoS delegation in Abuja made clear its red lines and areas of concession.
+14. In January, the GoS delegation in Abuja articulated its red lines and areas of possible concession.
 Key outstanding issues are both symbolic and substantive.
 For example, while the GoS accepts that there should be a regional-level authority for Darfur, the name 'Region' is still deeply problematic.
 Similarly, while it accepts that the fourth most senior person in the Presidency should be a Darfurian, from the Movements, whether this person should be called 'Vice President' or 'Assistant [to the] President' is also in dispute.
 Substantive questions over the interim status of the movements' forces are also a significant issue.
 The implicit red line is that the GoS will not sign a deal that brings a member of JEM or SLA-Minawi either to the head of a state or region in Darfur or into the Presidency.
 Abdel Wahid, however, is acceptable in any of these positions.

-15. It seems that Magzoub has full authority to negotiate a deal that does not cross his red lines.
+15. It seems that Majzoub has full authority to negotiate a deal that does not cross his red lines.
 Any mediation proposal that transgresses these lines is likely to need intense discussion among the NCP leadership in Khartoum.
+But given the pressure on Khartoum, there none of Majzoub's stated red lines are likely to be final positions.